Columbia, Missouri: Music

 The University of Missouri School of Music attracts hundreds of musicians to Columbia, student performances are held in Whitmore Recital Hall.
 Among many non-profit organizations for classical music are included the "Odyssey Chamber Music Series", "Missouri Symphony", "Columbia Community Band", and "Columbia Civic Orchestra".
 Founded in 2006, the "Plowman Chamber Music Competition" is a biennial competition held in March/April of odd-numbered years, considered to be one of the finest, top five chamber music competitions in the nation.

+The McKinney Building, located at 411 E. Broadway, is a historic African-American cultural landmark built in 1917 by black day laborer Frank McKinney.
+Its second-floor dance hall, McKinney Hall, served as a prominent jazz venue during the 1920s and 1930s, hosting performances by Count Basie, Louis Armstrong, Ella Fitzgerald, Billie Holiday, and Dizzy Gillespie.
+The building also functioned as a community center and was one of the few venues in Columbia with public restrooms accessible to Black residents during segregation.
+Located near the historic Sharp End district, the building is part of Columbia's African American Heritage Trail.
+The City of Columbia purchased the building in 2023 with plans to restore it as a cultural landmark.

 Theater

 Columbia has multiple opportunities to watch and perform in theatrical productions.
-Ragtag Cinema is one of the most well known theaters in Columbia.
 The city is home to Stephens College, a private institution known for performing arts.
 Their season includes multiple plays and musicals.
 The University of Missouri and Columbia College also present multiple productions a year.